Simple UV Nodes

 UV Map name — The UV Map string socket must match the name of the UV attribute on your mesh exactly.
 Blender's default is UVMap.
 You can check the attribute name in the Object Data Properties → UV Maps panel.

-Stacking nodesUV Planar Project and UV Box Project write a UV attribute from scratch.
+Stacking nodesUV Planar Project, UV Box Project, UV Spherical Project, UV Cylindrical Project, and UV Camera Project write a UV attribute from scratch.
 Feed the result into UV Transform if you need to adjust it afterwards without losing the projection setup.

 UV Attribute Transform as a sub-node — Because this node only operates on a vector, you can use it directly inside a custom node group to build composite projection setups without adding a full geometry pass.